dlfcn/vertx-load-tester/README.md

           "type" : "integer",
           "default" : 1
         },
-        "tpsPerConnection" : {
-          "description" : "Desired TPS per connection.
-How many requests do you want each client/thread to send per second over its TCP connection?", "type" : "integer",
-          "default" : 100
-        },
         "multiplexingLimit" : {
           "description" : "Multiplexing limit for each TCP connection.
 How many streams/transactions should one TCP connection support?", "type" : "integer",